evancz/guide.elm-lang.org/architecture/components/nesting.md

 The `Counter` module gives us exactly one way to create a `Counter.Model` so that is what we have to use.
 You give `Counter.init` an integer, it gives you a `Counter.Model`.

+Okay, so far so good.
+Now we should figure out what kinds of messages we may get from user interactions.

 ```elm
 type Msg